|In 2005, the Carencro Police Department joined a growing list of

 Department assigned full time to the Carencro Middle School campus

-Corporal Gerald Robin and Corporal James Mitchell are the SROs for the Carencro
+SRO Gerald Robin and SRO James Mitchell are the SROs for the Carencro

 Police Department assigned full-time to the Carencro High Campus.

 Do you have information that could lead to the